About the storyteller

 A personal introduction

-I have been collecting and listening to stories for as long as I can remember, and since 2010, I have been telling stories, performing storytelling shows and delivering storytelling workshops in a range of venues, including schools, museums, libraries, festivals, restaurants, private venues, and conservation and heritage sites.
+My real name is Suzanne Whitby and I have been collecting and listening to stories for as long as I can remember, and since 2010, I have been telling stories, performing storytelling shows and delivering storytelling workshops in a range of venues, including schools, museums, libraries, festivals, restaurants, private venues, and conservation and heritage sites.

 An avid reader born and raised in South Africa, on a continent renowned for its wealth of traditional tales, it’s hardly surprising that I would one day work with stories.
 In fact, my earliest recollection of telling stories is as a child where I was often found up a walnut tree spinning weird and wonderful tales for the tree’s many inhabitants, each walnut playing a diverse range of roles that included tricksters and the tricked, princesses, lovers, wicked kings, fairies and magical folk, and whatever else happened to take my fancy!